 The summer moving season — when the majority of moves and relocations happen — has arrived.
-This year, it has posed some unique challenges, including unprecedented supply chain interruptions, labor shortages and increased customer demand.
-Depending on where and when you plan to move, this may affect your scheduling options and delivery timelines.
+Due to continued supply chain interruptions, labor shortages and increased customer demand, this may affect your scheduling options and delivery timelines.
 It also may not.

 As always, our goal is to take on all the heavy lifting to deliver the best possible moving experience possible, with minimal frustration and maximum speed and efficiency.
 The guidelines below offer ways we can work together to make it happen.

 How Early in Advance Should I Hire Movers?

 The availability of professional movers depends on many factors, including market availability; where you are moving from and to; and the time of the year you move.